snigenda/Fin_whale_Population_Genomics/demographic_inference/neutral_sfs_pipeline/Readme.md

 Puts together the preview of SFS projections for each chromosomes/scaffold

 ## 3. SFS_projection_chr.sh
 Runs the SFS projection per chromosomes.
-Calls and uses other scripts and files: easySFS_a.py, pop_map.txt
+Calls and uses other scripts and files: easySFS_a.py and pop_map.txt

 ## 4. Projection_file_list.sh
-This script concentrate files names of SFS projection per chromosomes
+This script put together the file names of SFS projection per chromosome

 ## 5. SFS_projection_visualization.R
 Join SFS projections for all the chromosomes and plot them

 ## 6. SFS_count_monomorphic_sites.sh (calls other scripts and files)
-  getMonomorphicProjectionCounts.1D.2DSFS.py

-  pop_map.txt
+This script calculates monomorphic site.
+Calls and uses other scripts and files: getMonomorphicProjectionCounts.1D.2DSFS.py and pop_map.txt

 ## 7. SFS_projection_visualization_mono.R